damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 This is [what we are actively working on](https://gitlab.com/gitlab-org/gitlab-ee/issues/846) and with GitLab 9.0, we are releasing a first step towards providing support for Disaster Recovery scenarios.
-Geo has been upgraded to Geo Disaster Recovery in Alpha.
-A bunch of important changes to Geo have been introduced with this
+We call it Disaster Recovery in Alpha.
+A bunch of important changes to Geo have been introduced with this release:
-release:

 * If you use LFS, LFS objects will automatically be replicated to the secondary nodes ([Merge request](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/1237)).